 - Summary and Award!

 The iDevices switch was full of surprises.
-As I first started this review, I expected it to be really quick and dry.
-Its a switch, you plug it in then turn things on and off.
-The iDevices team has put a little more into this switch.
+As I first started this review, I expected it to be really cut and dry.
+It’s a switch that you plug in, then turn things on and off – or so I thought.
+The iDevices team has put a little more into this Switch.

-As you are aware, we like to give products we review awards here at SHA.
-It gives our readers a quick reference to the product, its functionality and performance.
+As you are aware, we like to give products we review awards here at Smarter Home Automation.
+It gives our readers a quick reference to the product, its functionality, and performance.
 The iDevices switch is definitely worth the SHA TOO COOL AWARD!

 Equipped with an energy meter, it will monitor your usage and provide usage data.
-There is a very functional night light on the front of the switch.
-Providing even more functionality.
-The compatibility is really what sets this switch apart.
+There is a very usable night light on the front of the switch, providing even more functionality.
+The compatibility is really what sets this Switch apart.

-The ability to make the switch part of your HomeKit network and at the same time control it with your Amazon Echo and Android phone.
+The ability to make the Switch part of your HomeKit network, and at the same time, control it with your Amazon Echo and Android phone is incredible.
 We need more of this in the smart home industry.
-Cross-platform compatibility, reliability and security are key.
-On to the review, lets dig in to the iDevices switch.
+Cross-platform compatibility, reliability, and security are key.

-There is not a lot of fluff in the packaging.
-There is the switch and the quick start guide.
-In the picture player below, I have setup a product out of box tour.
-You will see what comes in the box, and the layout of the idevices switch.
-One helpful tip as you set down the path of creating your own smart home.
-Its a great idea to save your manuals and guides.
-In a box, flip file or drawer, it will come in useful.
-As HomeKit products like this iDevices switch all have setup codes, its a good idea to keep them in one place.
-Many other devices such as locks have programming codes and setup keys, you never know when you may need them.
+There is not a lot of fluff in the packaging – just the Switch and the Quick Start Guide.
+In the picture player above, I have setup a product out of box tour.
+You will see what comes in the box, and the layout of the iDevices Switch.
+One helpful tip as you set down the path of creating your own smart home: it’s a great idea to save your manuals and guides in a box, flip file or drawer, as they will come in useful later on.
+As HomeKit products like this iDevices Switch all have setup codes, it’s a good idea to keep them all organized in one place.
+Many other devices, such as locks, have programming codes and setup keys, and you never know when you may need them.

-Once you have the switch plugged in, you can add it to your Apple HomeKit home.
-The process is pretty straight forward.
-Apple does a good job of making sure that products and applications follow their rules and processes.
+Once you have the switch plugged in, you can add it to your Apple HomeKit on your iPhone.
+The process is pretty straight forward – Apple does a good job of making sure that products and applications follow their rules and processes.

-Adding a product like the iDevices switch to your HomeKit setup takes only a couple of minutes.
-As I mentioned above, it is nice the HomeKit setup is pretty straight forward.
+Adding a product like the iDevices Switch to your HomeKit setup takes only a couple of minutes.
+As I mentioned above, it is nice that the HomeKit setup is so straight forward.